Is hydroponics right for me?

 Great question to ask, especially when you want to dip your toes into Hydroponics.

-This soilless culture is around for years but has only been on a growing trend recently.
-What makes a lot of people use Hydroponics either for commercial growing farms or pursue it as a hobby?
+This soilless culture has been around since the ancient time but has only been on a growing trend for the last 20 years.
+What enables a lot of people to use Hydroponics either for commercial growing farms or to pursue it as a hobby?

 That's the points I'm going to share in this post.
 I'll be totally upfront to let you see the whole pictures of Hydroponics gardening - the benefits and its downsides.
 By the time you finish the post, you can make the decision whether to start with this method or not.